RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

     """
 ```

-Every constraint the model can violate is stated in the text it reads.
-Stating that `../` is rejected stopped the traversal attempts.
-Spelling out that the name becomes a subdomain ended the `My Cool Report` proposals, and the line about `index.html` stopped the lone `report.html` deploys.
-When the root `index.html` is missing anyway, the return value carries a `warning` field, which gives the model a second chance to notice.
+Every constraint the model can violate is stated in the text it receives.
+Explicitly stating that `../` is rejected prevented traversal attempts; explaining that the name becomes a subdomain prevented proposals such as `My Cool Report`; and specifying the need for `index.html` prevented single-file `report.html` deployments.
+When a root `index.html` remains absent, the return value contains a `warning` field that provides a further opportunity for correction.

 --------------------------------------------------------
 # The Container

-The image is small and boring.
-It is Python 3.14 slim, plus `git` and `openssh-client` for the backup mirror covered later:
+The image is deliberately minimal: Python 3.14 slim, plus `git` and `openssh-client` for the backup mirror described later.

 ```dockerfile
 FROM python:3.14-slim